-Sembcorp's corporate governance principles are built on our core value of integrity and reflect our commitment to protect and enhance shareholder value.
+Sembcorp's corporate governance principles are built on integrity and reflect our commitment to enhance shareholder value.

-The board and management of Sembcorp recognise that well-defined corporate governance processes are essential in enhancing corporate accountability and long-term sustainability, and are committed to high standards of governance to preserve and maximise shareholder value.
-This report sets out the company's corporate governance processes and activities for the financial year with reference to the principles set out in the Singapore Code of Corporate Governance 2012 (the Code).
+The board and management of Sembcorp recognise that well-defined corporate governance processes are essential to enhancing corporate accountability and long-term sustainability, and are committed to high standards of governance to preserve and maximise shareholder value.
+This report sets out the company's corporate governance processes and activities for the financial year with reference to the principles set out in the Singapore Code of Corporate Governance 2012 (the Code), which is applicable to this corporate governance statement for the financial year 2018.
 The board is pleased to report that the company has complied in all material aspects with the principles and guidelines set out in the Code, and any deviations are explained in this report.

-The company continually reviews and refines its processes in light of best practice, consistent with the needs and circumstances of the Group.
+The company continually reviews and refines our processes in light of best practice, consistent with the needs and circumstances of the Group.
 We are encouraged that our efforts towards excellent governance have been recognised.
-Sembcorp was ranked sixth in the 2016 edition of the Singapore Governance and Transparency Index, a wellrespected index assessing the transparency of 631 Singapore listed companies.
-The index is a collaboration between CPA Australia, the Centre for Governance, Institutions and Organisations at NUS Business School, and the Singapore Institute of Directors, supported by The Business Times.
-At the SIAS Investors Choice Awards 2016, Sembcorp was also recognised as the Most Transparent Company under the Industrials category.
-This award honours public listed companies that have demonstrated exemplary corporate governance and transparency throughout the year.
+Sembcorp was ranked sixth in the 2018 edition of the Singapore Governance and Transparency Index, a well-respected index assessing the transparency of 589 Singapore listed companies.
+The index is a collaboration between CPA Australia, the Centre for Governance, Institutions and Organisations at NUS Business School, and the Singapore Institute of Directors.